 There’s a good chance the interviewers on a panel will have varying technical skills.
 Some might be highly familiar with the skills of this particular role, perhaps having held the role themself at one point, while others might only have only a basic understanding of the job.
-This question gives you a chance to prove that you’re proficient in the required skills even if the interviewers themselves are not.
+This question allows you to prove that you’re proficient in the required skills even if the interviewers are not.

 Before you get too technical with your answer, begin with what we like to call the ‘grandma-friendly’ explanation.
 How would you explain what you do to your grandmother?
 If you’re an SEO specialist, you probably wouldn’t tell good old gram that you ‘modify website CSS code to optimize search engine performance among target buyer personas.’
 Instead, you’d say you help more people find your company online.

-Being able to explain what you do in layman’s terms is an important part of succeeding in a technical role, so this kind of high-level overview is a good starting point before diving into the nitty-gritty of your technical experience.
+Explaining what you do in layman’s terms is an important part of succeeding in a technical role, so this high-level overview is a good starting point before diving into the nitty-gritty of your technical experience.

 6. What’s your ideal work environment?